-Integrated or Integrative Medicine
+Integrated Or Integrative Medicine

 Integrated or Integrative medicine is practising medicine in a way that selectively incorporates elements of Complementary and Alternative medicine into comprehensive treatment plans alongside solidly orthodox methods of diagnosis and treatment.

 Integrative medicine is not simply a synonym for Complementary medicine.
-It has a larger meaning and mission with it s focus being on health and healing, rather than only on disease and treatment.
-It views patients as whole people with minds and spirits as well as bodies, and includes these dimensions into diagnosis and treatment.
+It has a larger meaning and mission with its focus being on health and healing, rather than only on disease and treatment.
+It views patients as whole people with minds and spirits as well as bodies and includes these dimensions into diagnosis and treatment.

 It also involves patient and doctor working together to restore and maintain health by paying attention to lifestyle factors such as diet, exercise, quality of rest, stresses and the nature of relationships.
-Conventional medicine has become ever more dependent on high-tech solutions, and turned its back on holism and holistic therapy treatments, and on simple and effective methods of intervention.
+Conventional medicine has become ever more dependent on high-tech solutions and turned its back on holism and holistic therapy treatments, and on simple and effective methods of intervention.

 The Chinese model for the levels of intervention provides an excellent example, which can be modified to suit many other modalities: